 Debit Card Safety Tips

 Card fraud is an ever-growing concern worldwide.
 Your best defense is to take precautions to protect yourself while doing transactions.
-As part of our ongoing commitment to safeguard our members, here are several suggestions we have put together to help you reduce risk:
+As part of our ongoing commitment to safeguard our members, we have put together helpful suggestions to reduce risk.

 Card and PIN Safety